ebadi/SIMLAN/README.md

 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
 ```

-Open a *new* terminal make sure the following command prints out `humble` to ensure that ROS environment is set up correctly.
+On a *new* terminal make sure the following command prints out `humble` to ensure that ROS environment is set up correctly.

 ```bash
 $ printenv ROS_DISTRO